-Spotlight in iOS 15 shows actions for the businesses on Maps results.
-In addition to making a call, getting directions, and checking the timings, if a business supports App Clips, you can now get an option to install the App Clip for that business in the Spotlight Search Map result.
+The Spotlight Search on iPhone shows actions for the businesses on Maps results.
+In addition to making a call, getting directions, and checking the timings, if a business supports App Clips, you can now get an option to install the App Clip for that business from the Spotlight Search Map results.

-For example, from Search, you may be prompted to pull up a restaurant’s menu, book a table, make appointments, order takeout, join a waitlist, see showtimes, pay for parking, check prices, and do more.
+For example, from a search, you may be prompted to pull up a restaurant’s menu, book a table, make appointments, order takeout, join a waitlist, see showtimes, pay for parking, check prices, and more.

 8. Find a location, calendar event, files, and more

-Since Spotlight Search is integrated into every section of the iOS ecosystem now, it makes the whole system searchable.
-Spotlight Search in iOS 15 works a lot like Mac’s Spotlight, and it makes Spotlight Search the ‘Google’ of your phone.
+Since Spotlight Search is integrated into every section of the iOS ecosystem, it makes the whole system searchable.
+Spotlight Search in iOS 16 works a lot like Mac’s Spotlight, and it makes Spotlight Search the ‘Google’ of your phone.

 Apple doesn’t allow you to delete Spotlight Search history.
 If you searched for something that took you to Safari, you’d have to remove the search from Google.
-Here’s how you can delete Google Search and other activity on iPhone.
+Here’s how to delete Google Search and other activity on your iPhone.

-Apple has certainly taken a big step in Spotlight Search in iOS 15.
-Features like Live Text search are a big step in making Spotlight Search more usable, and I’m sure once you start using the new Spotlight Search, you’ll be amazed by its capabilities.
+Apple has certainly taken a big step with Spotlight Search in iOS 16.
+Features like Live Text are a big step in making Spotlight Search more usable, and I’m sure once you start using the new Spotlight Search, you’ll be amazed by its capabilities.